Our products

 Conclusion

-From the Mercat del Ninot in Barcelona, we have been selecting the best seafood for over 35 years.
-If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality at home that we have been selling in the market since 1990.
+From Mercat del Ninot in Barcelona, we have been selecting the best seafood products for over 35 years.
+If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality that we have sold in the market since 1990 at home.

 Maria José Sáez Pastor